Keith Andes: Television

 Andes was cast in a regular series, playing Frank Dawson in the police drama This Man Dawson (1959–60), the story of a former United States Marine Corps colonel who is hired to stop police corruption in a large, unnamed city.

 On Broadway, Andes starred opposite Lucille Ball in the musical Wildcat (1960–61) which ran for 175 performances.

 When Wildcat ended Andes resumed his television career, guest starring on Sea Hunt, Have Gun - Will Travel, Follow the Sun, Vacation Playhouse and The Rifleman.

 In 1963, Andes was cast in the episode "Firebug" of the anthology series GE True, hosted by Jack Webb.
 In the story line, Victor Buono portrays Charles Colvin, a barber in Los Angeles, who is by night a pyromaniac.
 The United States Forest Service works to find Colvin before he can set more fires.

 Later in 1963, Andes was cast in a regular role as the lawyer-husband on the 1963 sitcom Glynis, starring Glynis Johns as his wife, a mystery writer and amateur sleuth.
+In 1964 Andes played Professor Peter Wayne in the "Expanding Human" episode of the second season of Outer Limits.

 He had a notable guest star appearance in Star Trek in 1967 as Akuta in "The Apple."

 He guest-starred on 77 Sunset Strip, Perry Mason (in the episodes "The Case of the Skeleton's Closet" and "The Case of the Illicit Illusion"), Mickey Rooney's short-lived sitcom Mickey, The Littlest Hobo, Death Valley Days, The Outer Limits, Valentine's Day, Branded, The Lucy Show and Run for Your Life.

 Andes starred as the manager of a radio station in the serial Paradise Bay, which debuted September 27, 1965.

 He returned to guest-star roles in Daniel Boone, The Andy Griffith Show and I Spy.

 His work included voice acting in the animated Birdman and the Galaxy Trio (1967) as Birdman.
 In 1967, he toured in a production of Man of La Mancha.